Lyy-iiis/ACG-Project/UPDATE_LOG.md

 # Update Log

+## 24.10.31 21:00 LYY

+- Increase capability of Container.
+- Fix all warning in compilation.

 ## 24.10.29 16:30 LYY

 - Take large effort to make render scene more beautiful, now the rendering effect is more realistic.